JesperKarlsson500/MS2-Lilypad-Game/README.md

 This project is created to help anyone improve their memory while having a fun time.
 With a cute and simple design and an easy to use layout.

-The Lilypad game challenges the user to remember patterns.
+The Lily pad game challenges the user to remember patterns.
 In the game there are six colored lily pads that light up in randomly generated patterns.
 The user will repeat the patterns shown by pressing the lily pads in the same order.